nbicocchi/ooprogramming/README.md

 ## Exam
-The final exam is a discussion about both the home project and theoretical aspects concerning Java and OOP techniques.
+During the final exam students are expected:

+* to discuss about the structure, the internals and engineering choices of their home project (could be developed in Java, Python, or C# which is very similar to Java).
 It is worth noticing that the project is not supposed to be developed alone without supervision, but mostly during the course.
 The whole development process and related discussions with Prof. Bicocchi will be evaluated.
-Students are expected:

-* to pass an oral examination about OOP techniques and the Java language (short written exercises might be used, see topics above)
+* to pass an oral examination about the Java and Python languages (short written exercises might be used, see topics above)

-* to successfully discuss about the structure, the internals and engineering choices of their home project

 ## FAQ
 Can we develop the project in groups of 1 or 3 people?